sf-pear/melanoma-prediction/README.md

 Based on our analysis of various models for classifying features of skin lesions, the following research question was formulated: *"How do models trained on melanoma lesions perform when classifying seborrhoeic keratosis lesions?"*

 Example data was included for illustration only, the training set is avaible from [ISIC](https://challenge.isic-archive.com/data/#2017).

+## The repo

+**data**
+- Includes data from computed features, so instead of recalculating, we load the csv files.
+- **example** subset of data used for this project as an example.

+**notebooks**
+- `main.ipynb` full project notebook with text explanations.
+- `personal-notebook.ipynb` personal notebook for experimentation, feature engineering and analysis.